nicklockwood/iCarousel/README.md

     Q. I can't figure out how to use iCarousel in my project, is there a simple example?
     A. Yes, check out the *Basic Example* project for a bare-bones implementation.
 If you're still not clear what's going on, read up about how UITableView works, and once you understand that, iCarousel will make more sense.

-    Q. In the cylindrical carousels, the back-side of the item views is visible.
-How can I hide it?
+    Q. In the iCarouselTypeCylinder carousel, the back-side of the item views is visible.
+How can I hide these views?
-    A. Set the `view.layer.doubleSided` property of your item views to `NO` to hide them when they are facing backwards.
+    A. You can either return NO as the value for the `iCarouselOptionShowBackfaces` option, or set the `view.layer.doubleSided` property of your item views to `NO` to hide them when they are facing backwards.

     Q. What is the `reusingView` property for in the `carousel:viewForItemAtIndex:reusingView:` dataSource method?
     A. You can improve iCarousel performance by recycling item views when they move offscreen instead of creating a new one each time it's needed.
 Check if this value is nil, and if not you can re-use this view instead of creating a new one.
 Note however that the view will still have any subviews or properties you added when it was first created, so be careful not to introduce leaks by re-adding those views each time.
 You may find it's easier and safer to ignore this paramater and create a fresh view each time if you're not sure what you are doing.